GetDKAN/dkan-tools/README.md

 That's it!
 All other dependencies are included in the Docker containers that dkan-tools will create.

+---

+:warning: **IMPORTANT**

-It is also possible to run most DKAN Tools commands using a local webserver, database and PHP setup, but this practice is less supported.
+It is also possible to run most DKAN Tools commands using a local webserver, database and PHP setup, but this practice is **less supported**.

+To use the `dktl` commands outside of the docker evironments you will need to run `export DKTL_MODE="HOST"`

+---

 ## Installation